helmut-hoffer-von-ankershoffen/ceil/README.md

 ## Provision Mini PCs

-1) Manual provisioning by installing Debian Stretch from ISO on USB thumbs
+1) Manual provisioning of base OS on servers by installing Debian Stretch from ISO on USB thumbs
+2) Manual provisioning of wifi connectivity on `max-one` for bootstrapping

 ## Setup router